-2.12.3 Ocean Operating Areas Outside the Bounds of the Mariana Islands Range Complex In addition to the MIRC, the MITT Action Area is expanded and includes the area to the north of the MIRC that is within the Exclusive Economic Zone of the Commonwealth of the Northern Mariana Islands and the areas to the west of the MIRC (Figure 1).
-The MITT Action Area also includes a transit corridor, which is a direct route between the MIRC and the Hawaii Range Complex.
+2.11.2 Ocean Operating Areas Outside the Bounds of the Mariana Islands Range Complex In addition to the MIRC, the MITT action area includes the area to the north of the MIRC that is within the Exclusive Economic Zone of the Commonwealth of the Northern Mariana Islands and the areas to the west of the MIRC (Figure 1).
+The MITT action area also includes a transit corridor, which is a direct route between the MIRC and the Hawaii Range Complex.